AllenOtto/airbnb-clone-project/README.md

 Why It’s Crucial:
 Without rate limiting, attackers can spam bookings, scrape listings, brute-force passwords, or DDoS the API.
 This degrades performance for real users and increases infrastructure costs.

+### CI/CD Pipeline

+CI/CD pipelines (Continuous Integration and Continuous Delivery/Deployment) are automated workflows that streamline the software development lifecycle by:

+    Continuously integrating code changes from multiple contributors into a shared repository (usually multiple times a day),
+    Automatically building and testing the application to catch bugs early, and
+    Continuously delivering or deploying validated code to staging or production environments with minimal manual intervention.

+Why CI/CD Is Important for the Project:

+In the context of the Airbnb Clone Project, CI/CD ensures:

+    Faster, safer releases: New features (e.g., booking logic, payment integration) can be deployed quickly without breaking existing functionality.
+    Higher code quality: Automated tests run on every push, reducing human error.
+    Consistent environments: Using containers (like Docker), development, testing, and production environments stay aligned.
+    Efficient collaboration: Team members can integrate work frequently without conflicts, supporting Agile workflows.

+Tools That Could Be Used:

+    GitHub Actions: Automates testing, building, and deployment directly from your GitHub repository.
+    Docker: Packages the application and dependencies into containers for reliable, reproducible deployments.
+    Other CI/CD platforms: GitLab CI, Jenkins, or CircleCI (though GitHub Actions is ideal if using GitHub).
+    Cloud platforms: Render, Railway, or AWS for deployment targets.

+By implementing CI/CD—as highlighted in the project’s learning objectives—you adopt industry-grade practices that boost reliability, scalability, and team productivity.